Growing Cranberries in Cape Cod

 Flowers, Berries, and Bogs

 Early New England settlers called the cranberry a crane berry because the fruit’s pink blossom resembled the head and bill of a Sandhill Crane.
-Thanks to Johnston’s Cranberry Marsh for letting me use their striking image:
+Thanks to Johnston’s Cranberry Marsh for letting me use this striking image:

 images